-- · Admission to the College. - · Submission of social work application and two letters of recommendation. - · Completion of an interview with social work faculty. - · Academic Expectations cumulative minimum GPA of 2.5. - · Writing Proficiency demonstrated through the required admission essay and writing sample. - Behavioral and Ethical Expectations defined by the Council on Social Work Education Educational Policy and Accreditation Standards and outlined in the Social Work Program Handbook; demonstrated in prior social work coursework at Siena.
+- Admission to the College. - Submission of social work application and two letters of recommendation. - Completion of an interview with social work faculty. - Academic Expectations cumulative minimum GPA of 2.5. - Writing Proficiency demonstrated through the required admission essay and writing sample. - Academic, Behavioral and Ethical Expectations defined by CSWE and outlined in the Social Work Program Handbook.